-For Utah parking lots, asphalt paving is the best choice.
+Asphalt paving is usually a step that we don’t recommend skipping for the clients that we’ve worked with in Salt Lake City, or Utah.
 Small lots and driveways can be done with cement, but for large, commercial lots, asphalt is the way to go.

 As anyone who’s ever had to endure a road construction project in their neighborhood knows, asphalt paving is a big, multistep job.
 Whether you have a parking lot now that needs rebuilding or an area with vegetation that you want to turn into a parking lot, demolition is the first step.
 We must get rid of anything in the way, including existing asphalt or cement, vegetation, rocks, debris, etc.